riteshravi1002/razorpay-clone/README.md

 bash
 Copy
 Edit
-git add .
-git commit -m "Add your message here" git push origin feature-name
+git commit -m "Add your feature" git push origin feature-name
 Open a Pull Request.
-License
+📜 License
-This project is for educational purposes only and does not have a license.
-It is a personal, non-commercial project.
+This project is licensed under the MIT License.

-Acknowledgments
+💖 Acknowledgments
+Special thanks to:

 Razorpay for the inspiration.
-Unsplash and Lorem Picsum for placeholder images.
+Unsplash for placeholder images.
+Mermaid for the charts and diagrams.